(~kqr) a@xkqr.org *

 Side duties include reliability engineering, data analysis, system architecture, leading continuous improvement of development processes, hosting training sessions with the team, and mentoring junior coworkers.

 Took the words of McKittrick seriously, constructed software to take the men out of the loop.
 Automated testing improved release cycle times by several orders of magnitude.
-Done as a followup to our Bachelor's thesis work where the initial specification for the system was created.
+Six month project, first as a Bachelor's thesis then following up through the initial implementation.

 Backend, frontend, Python, JavaScript, PHP, networking, server administration, you name it.
-Software developer role turned sort of a technical do-it-all.
 First during a two-year break in my studies, then for a shorter project in parallel with my studies.

 Built and improved web systems, maintaining both the current and legacy versions of the in-house cms.
 Projects include developing a complete digital application process for Beckmans College of Design as well as creating a searchable public web interface to the grant database of Stiftelsen Lantbruksforskning.